What is CSA?

 How is being a member of the CSA different from shopping for vegetables at the grocery store?

 Freshly harvested vegetables are often surprisingly more flavorful than what you can buy in the grocery store.
 We only supply what is fresh, ripe, and in-season.
 This means the vegetables you receive will change from week to week due to seasonality and weather.
 The first two weeks of the summer share will be chock full of salad and cooking greens.
 Farmers will pile tomatoes, peppers and eggplants into your bags in August and September.
 And in October, the winter squash will ripen!
-The CSA model enables consumers to learn about the growing season in Maine and to experiment with preparing a variety of veggies.
+The CSA model enables consumers to learn about the growing season in Maine and to experiment with preparing a variety of veggies, aided by our weekly CSA newsletter with tips and tricks on how to store, cook and preserve your vegetables.
 Many of our customers say this is one of the best parts about the Fresh Start Farms CSA program.

 How does buying a Fresh Start Farms CSA make a difference?